sustech-topology/TopCap/TopCap/comparison/README.md

 ## Comparative models

-The [`model`](model) directory contains code for the comparative models MFCC–GRU, MFCC–Transformer, STFT–CNN-8, and STFT–CNN-16.
+The [`model`](model) directory contains code for the comparative models MFCC–GRU, MFCC–Transformer, STFT–CNN-8, and STFT–CNN-16 appearing in Table 1.